omnect/azure-iot-sdk/README.md

 The underlying azure-iot-sdk-c runs its main loop every 1ms by default.
 This timing can be changed in a range of 1...100ms by setting `AZURE_SDK_DO_WORK_FREQUENCY_IN_MS` environment variable.

+### Logging

+The underlying azure-iot-sdk-c logging can be enabled by creating `AZURE_SDK_LOGGING` environment variable with a whatsoever value.

 # Generate documentation

 The rustdoc documentation of the SDK is not published yet but can be locally created by `cargo doc --lib --no-deps --open`.